 You’ve got cats running riot in your garden?
 They’re using it as their own VIP litter tray.
 So you want to know how to scare a cat away?
 If so, you might have stumbled onto various methods that some people claim are a surefire way to get a cat to leave your home alone.
 One of the most commonly recommended methods to stop cats pooping in your garden is to put a mirror in your garden somewhere or a reflective surface.
 The idea is that a mirror will scare a cat or shock it enough that it won’t come back.
 But do mirrors scare cats?

 If you’ve ever seen a cat react to a mirror then you will know they appear frightened, shocked or confused.
 They might meow, attempt to approach the intruding cat or even hiss.
 You may even see that their claws come out and their fur stands up.

 In other cases, it’s possible that a cat, particularly a young cat, will attempt to play with the kitten they’re seeing in the mirror (themselves of course).
 You’ll notice them trying to socially interact for at least a few minutes.
 This immediately highlights an issue with using it as a deterrent.
-You might just get a cat that likes visiting it’s new found friend in your garden from a couple of houses down.
+You might just get a cat that likes visiting it’s recently discovered friend in your garden from a couple of houses down.

 So What do Cats Actually See?

 Research shows that cats are not self-aware.
 This means that when they look in a mirror, it never crosses their mind that they are staring at their own reflection as humans do.
 A strange concept for humans to understand.

 At first, a cat sees another feline that has managed to creep up on them.
 This mysterious cat has no scent and has made no sound which is why there are various videos online of a cat staring at a mirror completely baffled.
 To us humans, seeing a cat react this way initially can be quite an experience… It simply doesn’t make any sense to us.